 Welcome to Shannon Kincaid Fine Art

-The longest river in Ireland creates a natural boundary between the eastern province of Leinster from that of western Connacht as well as being the most significant waterway in the country.
-It is named for the early Irish Goddess Sionna, whose myth tells how she sought out the hazelnuts of wisdom, which in ancient Irish folklore were believed to contain éigse, the spirit of inspiration and creativity.
-The myth explains how Sionna found next to a pool, The Well of Knowledge, which was surrounded by nine hazel trees.
-The hazel is linked to autumn and to the festival of Samhain.
-As the ripe nuts fall into the water they burst into a purple spray.
-The salmon of wisdom who live in the pool eat the nuts and for every nut they eat a red spot appears on their skin.
-The nuts also create bubbles of inspiration in the water, which are constantly carried downstream.
-As Sionna leaned over the pool to gather the nuts she lost her footing and fell in.
-The pool was angered and rose up over her and swept her down into the sea, thus birthing the river, which still carries her name.
+The longest river in Ireland, the Shannon, creates a natural boundary between the eastern province of Leinster and western Connacht.
+It is the most significant waterway in the country and is named for the early Irish goddess Sionna.
+The goddess sought out hazelnuts of wisdom, which in ancient Irish folklore contained éigse, the spirit of inspiration and creativity.
+In the myth, Sionna found the Well of Knowledge, which was surrounded by nine hazel trees.
+The hazel is linked to autumn and the festival of Samhain.
+As the ripe nuts fell into the water they burst into a purple spray.
+The salmon of wisdom who lived in the pool ate the nuts, and for every nut a red spot appeared on their skin.
+The nuts also created bubbles of inspiration in the water, which were carried downstream.
+As Sionna leaned over the pool to gather the nuts, she lost her footing and fell in.
+The pool was angered and rose up over her and swept her down into the sea, birthing the river that still carries her name.